-Figure 9-2 Example life cycle of Interoperability Catalogue
+Figure 9-2.
+Example life cycle of Interoperability Catalogue

 Portrayal

 This section gives guidelines and instruction to portrayal considerations related to the use of the interoperability catalogue in an ECDIS.
-The interoperability catalogue shall apply to the specific product specifications listed in the interoperability catalogue metadata, interoperabilityCatalogueProducts attribute under S100_IC_CatalogueMetadata.
+The interoperability catalogue must apply to the specific product specifications listed in the interoperability catalogue metadata, interoperabilityCatalogueProducts attribute under S100_IC_CatalogueMetadata.

 There may be additional data products present in the S-100 ECDIS that are external to the interoperability catalogue, in such cases the interoperability catalogue should continue to function in presence of product not defined in the catalogue.
 Data products that are outside of the interoperability scope must be treated in Interoperability Level 0 (see section 9.7).